Getting Started with LoTW

 Next, define a Station Location that describes the location from which you operate using your current callsign.
 If you have operated from more than one location, start by defining a Station Location for your current location; you can define additional Station Locations later.

 Before using TQSL or your logging application to submit QSOs to LoTW, employ the username and password contained in the email you received from the ARRL to verify that you can log in to your LotW Account.
 Be sure to remember this username and password, as your LoTW Account enables you to confirm that the QSOs you submit to LoTW have been accepted, determine which of your submitted QSOs have been confirmed via LoTW, and submit confirmations for Award Credit.

 Now you can submit QSOs to LoTW!

-If you've made QSOs using other station callsigns or from other locations, you can obtain additional Callsign Certificates and define additional Station Locations.
+If you've made QSOs using other station callsigns or from other locations, then after accepting a Callsign Certificate for your current callsign, you can obtain additional Callsign Certificates and define additional Station Locations.

 Every Callsign Certificate expires after 3 years, but is easily renewed before it expires.
 You'll receive an email message from the ARRL several weeks before one of your Callsign Certificates will expire.

 Documentation note: the screen shots that appear in some Using Logbook of the World topics make for relatively wide web pages; you can use your keyboard's left and right arrow keys to direct your web browser to horizontally scroll.